 In addition to diet, there are other things you can do to help improve your recovery from a stomach bug.

 Dehydration is a serious complication of diarrhea.
 Drink clear liquids like water, broth, and apple juice.
 Focusing on electrolytes is also a good idea.
-You can try over-the-counter (OTC) electrolyte drinks, like Pedialyte (also available in popsicle form), or even try drinking coconut water or Gatorade.

 Avoid certain foods

 Pay attention to the foods you eat.
 While BRAT isn’t recommended as a long-term solution to your stomach upset, you may still want to avoid fried, fatty, or spicy foods for a few days.
 You should also avoid alcohol and caffeine.

 Ask your doctor about anti-diarrheal medications, as they can worsen or mask underlying causes of your diarrhea.
 There are many OTC options available online.
 These medications can help the number of diarrhea episodes you have.

 They won’t help you if your diarrhea is caused by bacteria, a parasite, or another medical issue.
 They may also not be safe for children.

 Feeding your intestinal tract good bacteria may help get you feeling better fast.
 You can find probiotics in capsule or liquid forms.
 The strains recommended for diarrhea are Lactobacillus GG and Saccharomyces boulardii.